woocommerce/woocommerce/readme.txt

 * Tweak - Use Shortcode block on default WooCommerce pages. #21817
 * Tweak - Show full category hierarchy in product URLs when term IDs are not sequential. #22526
 * Template - Moved the order of rememberme checkboxes for accessibility so they tab in order. #21454
+* Template - New structure for attributes template, including new `woocommerce_display_product_attributes` filter. #22480
 * Dev - Introduce `woocommerce_reviews_title` filter. #22216
 * Dev - Added `woocommerce_cheque_process_payment_order_status` filter allowing plugins to change the order status to the Cheque gateway. #21402
 * Dev - Add the current coupon object to the `woocommerce_get_shop_coupon_data` filter. #21442